marcos-sem-s/datacamp-exercises/Understanding Data Engineering/01 - What is data engineering.md

 | Optimizing the customers databases for analysis. | Building a visualization to understand listening patterns by city. |
 | Ensuring corrupted, unreadable music tracks are removed and don't end up facing customers. | Running an experiment to identify the optimal search bar positioning in the app. |

+> Fantastic!
+You definitely know what a data engineer is responsible for, and it's also much clearer for your colleague now.

 <br>

 ## Big time